CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 > the `+` syntax for layers to work in Python.
 >
 > Finally, we had some display problems had to adjust the plot theme to
 > see the legend.
-This may have to do with the interactive coding
+You may or may not have this problem depending on your
-> environment
+> coding environment

 In both cases, we generate some sample data and create a scatter plot to visualize the relationship between the variables.